lapido/stackoverflow-clone/README.md

 ## Improvement
 Below are the important improvements to consider
-* Implement fire and forget approach to send notification to users who subscribed to be notified when a question is answered
 * Implement a message broker using a pub sub approach for the subscription notification feature.
-This will be higly considered for scalability reasons
+This will be higly considered for scalability and reliability reasons